-This artery moves upwards and backwards just posterior to the internal carotid artery passing through the transverse foramina of the C6 cervical vertebrae.
-In some people the vertebral artery can also originate from the brachiocephalic artery or arch of aorta.
+This artery moves upwards and backward just posterior to the internal carotid artery passing through the transverse foramina of the C6 cervical vertebrae.
+In some people, the vertebral artery can also originate from the brachiocephalic artery or arch of the aorta.

 Branches of the Vertebral Artery

 The vertebral artery gives off many small branches including spinal branches that supply the spinal cord in the cervical region.
 The largest branch of the vertebral artery supplies the cerebellum and is known as the posterior inferior cerebellar artery (PICA).
 The vertebral artery terminates by joining with the vertebral artery from the other side, and together the two vertebral arteries form the single basilar artery.

 Segments of the Vertebral Artery

 The vertebral artery is typically divided into 4 segments:

 First segment (V1) – Pre-foraminal segment: this first segment extends from the origin of the artery to the transverse foramen of C6

 Second segment (V2) – Foraminal segment: this second segment extends from the transverse foramen of C6 to the transverse foramen of C2 from where it exits.

 Fourth segment (V4) – Intra-dural segment: extends from the dura to the confluence with the other vertebral artery, to form the basilar artery (intracranial, intradural)

 Relations of the Vertebral Artery

 Anteriorly, the vertebral artery is related to the common carotid artery, vertebral vein, thoracic duct on left side and right lymphatic duct on the right side.

 The anteromedial relations of the vertebral artery include the inferior thyroid artery and middle cervical ganglion.

 The second segment of the artery remains in the transverse foramina.
-The third segment starts from C2 (also know as the axis), and moves in a lateral direction through C1 (also know as the atlas).
+The third segment starts from C2 (also known as the axis) and moves in a lateral direction through C1 (also known as the atlas).
 As this segment moves through the cervical region, it enters into the skull by piercing the dura and arachnoid and continuing as the fourth segment of the vertebral artery.

 The fourth segment joins the contra-lateral vertebral artery from the opposite side at the lower border of the pons and continues as the basilar artery.